U.S. Department of State Seal

 Email: klacs@state.gov

-Immigration officials will place an entry stamp, known as a social visit pass (visa), in your passport authorizing a stay of up to 90 days.
-Travelers may apply to the Malaysian Immigration Department for extensions, which may or may not be granted.
+At the border, officials will stamp your passport with a “social visit pass” (visa), allowing you to stay up to 90 days.
+You can apply to the Malaysian Immigration Department for extensions, and they are not guaranteed.
 You must exit Malaysia using the same passport that you used to enter.
-If this passport is replaced for any reason before you depart Malaysia, you must apply with Immigration to obtain a “special pass” (exit permit) in your new passport prior to departing.
+If you get a new passport while you are in Malaysia, you must apply for a special exit permit from Immigration authorities.
+This permit will go in your new passport and will be required to leave Malaysia.

-Neither the U.S. Government nor the U.S. Embassy in Kuala Lumpur can intervene on your behalf when you apply for a Malaysian visa, nor can we advocate for your admission into Malaysia if you are denied entry.
+The U.S. Government and the U.S. Embassy in Kuala Lumpur cannot help you apply for a Malaysian visa.
+We cannot advocate for your admission into Malaysia if you are denied entry.

 Dual Nationality: Malaysia does not recognize or permit dual nationality.
-If Malaysian authorities learn that you are a U.S.-Malaysian dual national, they may require you to immediately forfeit your U.S. passport or your Malaysian citizenship.
-U.S.-Malaysian dual nationals should consider this issue seriously before traveling to Malaysia.
+If local authorities learn you are a U.S.-Malaysian dual national, they may make you give up your U.S. passport or you risk losing your Malaysian citizenship.
+U.S.-Malaysian dual nationals should consider this seriously before traveling to Malaysia.
 See our dual nationality page for more information.

-U.S.-Israeli Dual Nationals: The Malaysian government does not maintain diplomatic relations with Israel, and Immigration officials have denied entry to U.S.-Israeli dual nationals who have presented their Israeli passports to show exit stamps from their last destinationpoint of departure.
+U.S.-Israeli Dual Nationals: Malaysia does not have diplomatic relations with Israel.
+U.S.-Israeli dual nationals have reported problems at Malaysian border control when showing their Israeli passports.
 U.S.-Israeli dual nationals should use their U.S. passports to depart the last country on their itinerary prior to arriving in Malaysia.

 Visit the Embassy of Malaysia website for the most current visa information.

-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Malaysia.
+The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to Malaysia.
+This is also true for foreign residents of Malaysia.

-Find information on prevention of international child abduction and customs regulations on our website.
+For information about international child abduction and customs regulations, please visit our website.

 • High-profile public events (sporting contests, political rallies, demonstrations, holiday events, celebratory gatherings, etc.)